It’s a Monday morning, and you’re sitting down with your first cup of coffee.

 Comment spam is an annoying, disappointing part of life online.

-As your blog grows, comment spam becomes a daily hassle.
+As you start your blog and begin to grow it, comment spam becomes a daily hassle.
 Dealing with it is a lot like playing an endless, wildly irritating game of Whack-a-Mole.
 The game never ends, you waste a ton of time, and no one ever wins.

 Perhaps it’s time you got yourself a better hammer.